petramika/petramika.github.io/README.md

 bundle exec jekyll serve --trace
 ```

-Add a new artice in _posts by copiying a file and modifying date+routing name
+Add a new article in _posts by copying a file and modifying date+routing name